 - Touch-sensitive learning surface

-- Transforms from desk to easel
+- Transforms from desk to easel (multitasking: not just for parents)

 - Interactive learning pages